guyrosillo/finalexam/classwork/css-practice/exercises.md

 17. Give the footer a dark gray background color using rgb, and change the font color to a light orange using a hexadecimal value (the one with a hash #)

-18. Change the border color of each form input and textarea to green, but only when a user clicks on or tabs to that input (the :focus pseudo class)
+18. Change the border-width of each form input and textarea to 4px, but only when a user clicks on or tabs to that input (the :focus pseudo class)

 19. Before every section h2, put the 'greater than' character (>).
 Use the :before pseudo class